home index to materials donate money, labor, things Kill the Jigger

 The nitrogen-containing compounds used in commercially-available, industrially-produced plant food (the N in N-P-K "fertilizer") come from (1) the molecular nitrogen of the air and (2) a source of hydrogen.
 The source of hydrogen is often natural gas.
 Therefore it is correct to say that the earthly origin of industrially-produced nitrogen-containing plant food, is air, and often natural gas.
 An industrial process called the Haber Process, first made to work on an industrial scale in 1909, and coming into widespread use for creating plant food in the 1920's (until then it was used more to make ingredients for explosive weapons), is used to combine the nitrogen and hydrogen together, into ammonia, or in the language of chemists, to synthesize ammonia from nitrogen and hydrogen.

 The word synthesize here, means simply combine together chemically, to form a chemical compound.
 Ammonia produced by such synthesis is termed synthetic ammonia.
 The word synthetic here doesn't mean unnatural, nor is it used to mean the opposite of natural.
-It simply means the ammonia was produced when people combined nitrogen and hydrogen together, rather than that the ammonia was already in the form of ammonia, when people found it, or rather that that the ammonia was separated from a more complex chemical compound, consisting of ammonia combined with something else.
+It simply means the ammonia was produced when people combined nitrogen and hydrogen together, rather than that the ammonia was already in the form of ammonia, when people found it, and rather than that the ammonia was separated from a more complex chemical compound, consisting of ammonia combined with something else.
 Various natural, living organisms also synthesize substances.
 The substances they synthesize would thus be correctly called both synthetic and natural.
 In the case of industrially produced ammonia, however, it is both synthetic, and unnatural.
 The word unnatural here, as it applies to ammonia, means that the ammonia in question was not ammonia that was found by people, already in the form of ammonia when people found it, but rather that people used art to create it.
 A natural substance is a substance that is the way it was when it was found by people, and that has not been intentionally altered by people.
 An unnatural, or artificial, substance, is a substance that resulted when one or more natural substances was altered by the artistry and industry of people.